Emulator Issues #4291

 Unfortunately the patch engine doesn't support qword values (8 bytes)

 This is indeed a bug/issue and it should show a warning there when someone enters an invalid/overflowing value.

 For now the only thing you can do is split your qword into two dword and adjust the offset accordingly.

-#5 Updated by Anonymous about 9 years ago
+#5 Updated by Anonymous over 9 years ago

 uhmmm yes, if you are planning on hacking in new ppc, you might as well hardcode it in dolphin for your purposes, or add better support to the patch engine.
 Obviously adding qword support won't matter much if you have a whole function to patch.

 Perhaps just accept word or byte-aligned values, and automatically generate all the entries required (ie a 32byte patch would automatically create 4 dword entries).